Dev-Fel/HTML5/README.md

-# HTML5
+# HTML5 & CSS3
-Learning HTML5
+Learning my way through HTML5 and CSS3

-This repository was created with the sole purpose to practice HTML5 and CSS3.
+This repository was created with the s0ole purpose to practice HTML5 and CSS3.
 Feel free to take a look at my progress!

 Dev-Fel exit